MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 1. On the **Configure evaluation** screen, specify the sources of any input data needed for the evaluation method.
 For example, the ground truth column might come from a dataset.
 If your evaluation method doesn't require data from a dataset, you don't need to select a dataset or reference any dataset columns in the input mapping section.

    In the **Evaluation input mapping** section, you can indicate the sources of required inputs for the evaluation.
 If the data source is from your run output, set the source as `${run.outputs.[OutputName]}`.
 If the data is from your test dataset, set the source as `${data.[ColumnName]}`.
 Any descriptions you set for the data inputs also appear here.
-For more information, see [Submit batch run and evaluate a flow in prompt flow](how-to-bulk-test-evaluate-flow.md#submit-batch-run-and-evaluate-a-flow).
+For more information, see [Submit batch run and evaluate a flow](how-to-bulk-test-evaluate-flow.md).

    :::image type="content" source="./media/how-to-develop-an-evaluation-flow/bulk-test-evaluation-input-mapping.png" alt-text="Screenshot of evaluation input mapping." lightbox = "./media/how-to-develop-an-evaluation-flow/bulk-test-evaluation-input-mapping.png":::